aqwerty420/Awfully-Typed/README.md

 And I advise you to create a symlink between the dist folder & a folder for the project in awful/routines

-To keep your nodejs dependencies automaticly update use:
+To keep your nodejs dependencies automatically updated, use:
 [renovabot](https://github.com/apps/renovate)